AgenticRec: A Recommendation-Oriented Agentic Framework with Progressive Tool-Integrated Reasoning Optimization: Experimental Details

+For \ours, We use Qwen3-4B-Instruct-2507~\cite{Qwen3} as the backbone.
+The training follows the two-stage training with 3 and 1 epochs, respectively, and we set the group size to 8, the maximum generation length to 6,144, the batch size to 64, the learning rate to $1\times10^{-6}$, and the rollout temperature to 0.6.

 For sequential recommendation baselines, we use a batch size of 1,024 and optimize all models with binary cross-entropy loss and a learning rate of 0.001.
 For ReaRec, the number of reasoning steps during training is set to 3.
 For training-free LLM-based baselines, we use GPT-4 as the LLM for all experiments.
-For trainable LLM-based baselines, to ensure a fair comparison, we adopt Qwen3-4B-Instruct~\cite{Qwen3} as the backbone across all methods, including \ours, with a learning rate of $1\times10^{-5}$ and a batch size of 128, while keeping other hyperparameters and configurations as their default settings.
+For trainable LLM-based baselines, to ensure a fair comparison, we adopt Qwen3-4B-Instruct-2507 as the backbone across all methods, the same as \ours, with a learning rate of $1\times10^{-5}$ and a batch size of 128, while keeping other hyperparameters and configurations as their default settings.
 Since TALLRec~\cite{TALLRec} was originally designed for point-wise ranking, we adapt it to our setting by reformulating the task as selecting the next item from a given candidate set.
-Similarly, ReRe~\cite{ReRe}, which was originally proposed for sequential recommendation, is adapted to our setting by constraining the model to recommend from a given candidate set.
-For \ours, the training follows a two-stage paradigm with 3 and 1 epochs, respectively, and we set the group size to 8, the maximum generation length to 6,144, the batch size to 64, and the learning rate to $1\times10^{-6}$.
+Similarly, ReRe~\cite{ReRe} is adapted to our setting by constraining the model to recommend from a given candidate set.
 For baselines that explicitly output item relevance scores, we obtain the ranked list by scoring all candidate items and sorting them in descending order.
-For TALLRec, LLaRA, S-DPO and ReRe we rank the candidate items according to their joint generation probability.
+For TALLRec, LLaRA, S-DPO and ReRe, we rank the candidate items according to their joint generation probability.

 All experiments are conducted on 4 NVIDIA A800 GPUs (80GB memory each).